oplatai/oplatai.github.io/pages/clients.md

 ---
 layout: page-fullwidth
-title: "Enjoy collaboration with us!"
+title: "Enjoy collaboration with us"
-subheadline: "We design, prototype, deliver."
+subheadline: "Get design, prototype, delivery."
 permalink: "/clients/"
-teaser: "With <strong>Oplatai</strong> we first setup clear milestones and timeline.
-We work with our clients through the whole process of product delivery.
-Successful delivery is what makes us and our customers satisfied."
+teaser: "Successful delivery is what makes us and you satisfied."
 ---
 <!--more-->